spiral/docs/database/overview.md

 ],
 ```

-In given example we selected default database under name "default", which is an alias for database "primary".
-Aliases can be useful in situation when you might want to separate data locations/ids without creating different physical sources.
+In the example we showed, we named the the default database "default", which is an alias for the database "primary".
+Aliases can be useful in situation where you might want to separate data locations/ids without creating different physical sources.

 ## Check connections
-Once you done with DBAL configuration you can check if spiral can connect to listed databases using console command "db:list", such command will provide you list of databases, their prefixes, tables and table sizes.
-It may looks like:
+Once you're done with the DBAL configuration you can make sure that spiral can connect to your listed databases using the console command "db:list".
+This command will provide you list of databases, their prefixes, tables and table sizes.
+It could look like:

 ```
 +------------+-----------+----------+------------+-----------+------------------+----------------+